dlandolf/Human-Robot-Handover/README.md

 ## Introduction
-Using a robotic camera arm mounted on a Yumi robot, the goal is to achieve natural human-robot handovers.
+Using a robotic camera arm mounted on a Yumi robot (a robot with 2 arms), the goal is to achieve natural human-robot handovers.
 To do so, different gesture recognition modalities (vision based and data driven) together with modern trajectory optimization algorithms are combined.

 ### Handover Demonstration

 <img src="handoverDemo.gif" />

-The Camera Arm first follows the face and starts to follow the hand that raises above the nose.
+The camera arm first follows the face and starts to follow the hand that raises above the nose.
-Then, a "Handover" gesture is performed (the open hand is reached out towards the robot), which means the person wants something from the robot.
+Then, a "Handover" gesture is performed (the open hand is reached out towards the robot), which means the person wants the robot to initialize a handover.
-At that moment, the hand location is determined (using stereo vision), which is indicated as small red sphere in the demo.
+At that moment, the hand location is determined (using stereo vision).
+This location is indicated as a small red sphere in front of the robot in the visualization.
 As a next step, a Trajectory Optimization is done, which avoids crashing into the hand of the human and ensures that the robot arm slowly approaches the hand from above and moves back to its initial position after the handover is performed.
 The "Fist" gesture at the end tells the robot and the camera arm to stop their movements ("emergency stop").

-The current state of the robot is highlighted in the node graph, which can also be used to customize the flow of events as shown in the last section.

 ### Camera Arm Demonstration